The Lost Rivers of the Garden of Eden

 The Gihon is spoken of as: "Gihon: the same is it that compasseth the whole land of Ethiopia" which is the African land area west of the Red Sea and southward.
 Of course, the political boundaries of what we call Ethiopia today were certainly different in Biblical times, but the general area is correct.
 And if a river formerly flowed down what is now the Red Sea basin and southward into Africa at the Afar Triangle, it would certainly fit the description of a river that "compasseth the whole land of Ethiopia."
 (Genesis 2:13)

 If we have correctly identified all four rivers, we now have 2 rivers (Euphrates and Tigris) originating today out of Turkey and another running down what was is now the Red Sea south of Israel and deep into Africa, following the path of the present-day Great Rift system.
 For the moment, we will also include the previously discussed "fossil river" running through Saudi Arabia.
-Superimposing these on a map we see the following trend-line across the region:
+Look at the same map again:

 The Bible itself lends further credence to Israel (or someplace nearby) as the location of the Garden of Eden.
 If you run the name "Eden" through a search of the Bible, among several references the following ones provide some insightful clues: